Skip to content

 Add the ticker or crypto asset to a focused watchlist.
 Use a clear label and description so the list’s purpose remains understandable.

-Open Market Desk and review:
+Open the asset-class tab in Market Desk and review:

 • latest available price and timestamp;